 You can’t get Propecia on the NHS though.
 It is only available on private prescription.

 Propecia Tablets are an effective oral hair loss treatment.
 Propecia is a prescription treatment for male pattern hair loss taken orally once a day every day.
 It stops hair loss or leads to hair regrowth in 9 out of 10 men.
 Patients need a continuous treatment for at least 3 months for the treatment to start to take effect.
 Propecia can’t stop your body being oversensitive to the hormone dihydrotestosterone (DHT).
 There is no known way to reverse that.

 Instead, it stops your body producing the hormone in the first place.
 As your DHT levels fall, your hair will go back to growing the way it did before you started balding.

 Most shampoos for hair loss contain minoxidil (i.e. Regaine), usually as a gel or foam to rub on your scalp twice daily.
 It often takes 3-4 months for the effects of Minoxidil to improve your hair loss problems.
 Minoxidil also exists in a stronger version (5%) which is somewhat more effective.

-However, as we said before, the effectiveness of the treatment remains limited, in particular if you’re looking to re-grow your hair (only effective for 15% of users).
+However, as we said before, the effectiveness of this hair loss treatment remains limited, in particular if you’re looking to re-grow your hair (only effective for 15% of users).
 Just like Propecia, the effects of Minoxidil will stop as soon as you stop the treatment.
 Side-effects of Minoxidil are quite rare, but include scalp irritation and skin rash.
 Minoxidil was originally developed for the treatment of high blood pressure, however researchers noted that a common side-effect of the medication was the slowing down of hair loss.
 Therefore, they eventually developed one of the most common shampoos for hair loss instead of a treatment for hypertension.